jaymarichua/quant-q-a/psychometric.md

 <h6>Target Number</h6>

-Target number is a specific game that can be practiced for.
+Target number is a specific game that can be familiarized with after playing a few times.
 3 minutes.

 ```
 URL: https://www.dcode.fr/mathador-solver